• Skip to main content

 Published: Sep 23, 2020 · Modified: Feb 16, 2022 by Ashley · This post may contain affiliate links

-This flavorful Cajun Shrimp and Rice Skillet recipes features plump, tender shrimp cooked with rice, bell peppers and onions in a spicy tomato broth with just the right amount of heat!
+This flavorful Cajun Shrimp and Rice Skillet recipe features plump, tender shrimp cooked with rice, bell peppers, and onions in a spicy tomato broth with just the right amount of heat!

 overhead shot of cajun shrimp and rice on spoon